Elisa Carrillo Cabrera: Professional career

 Carrillo joined the Stuttgart Ballet in 1999 as a member of the corps de ballet.
 Prior to leaving the troupe in 2007, she was named a soloist.
 Following her departure from the Stuttgart Ballet, Carrillo joined the Berlin State Ballet as a demi-soloist, becoming principal dancer in 2011.

 She is the artistic director of Sir Anton Dolin Foundation.

-Carrillo founded the Elisa Carrillo Cabrera Foundation to allow other Mexican dancers opportunities to train abroad, and host an annual gala called Elisa y Amigos.
+Carrillo founded the Elisa Carrillo Cabrera Foundation to allow other Mexican dancers opportunities to train abroad, and since 2018, host an annual international dance festival Danzatlán which includes the gala event Elisa y Amigos.

 In 2019, she won the Prix Benois de la Danse for Juliet in Nacho Duato's Romeo and Juliet.
 Carrillo is the second Mexican dancer to be awarded the Benois, after Isaac Hernández won it the previous year.
 She is also the first Latin American woman to win.

 Carrillo has made guest appearances in Paris, Japan, China, USA, Korea, Italy, Cairo, Switzerland, Singapore, Bangkok, Hong Kong and Luxembourg.